Why Should I Start a Company?

 You make more money

-Some businesses make truckloads full of money.
-But some don’t!
-Most successful businesses provide their owners to open up with the possibility of making more than they could possibly make as an employee.
+Some businesses make truckloads of money and some don’t!
+Most successful businesses provide their owners the possibility of making more money than they could possibly make as an employee.
 Businesses usually have much more opportunity to make money than individuals do.
 In a business, all the profits are yours.
 (If you don’t have partners) whereas if you are working for a company, you always get a fixed salary.

 Usually entrepreneurs love to meet each other, swap stories, and learn from each other’s experiences.
 Your circle of friends and acquaintances always grows when you become an entrepreneur, as many founders need others to lean on to survive and talk about the challenges only known to them.

-Having had mentors and getting to be a mentor can be the best experiences of your life.
-Learning from the masters and giving help to those less experienced than you gives you such a sense of satisfaction.
+Benefiting from mentors and getting to be a mentor can be the best experiences of your life.
+Learning from the masters and giving help to those less experienced than you can give you an immense sense of satisfaction.
 When you become an entrepreneur, you can willingly give back and lend a helping hand.

-For entrepreneurs, they have the possibility to take advantage of some nice tax perks.
+Entrepreneurs have the opportunity to take advantage of some nice tax perks.
 Many can write off expenses like travel, food, phone bills, portions of car payments, and the list goes on.
 Also, certain startups qualify for government incentives.
 Make sure to ask your accountant about what tax benefits you may be eligible for.

 There are literally thousands of local, regional and national awards that recognize entrepreneurs in every field and industry.
 This shouldn’t be your only reason to start your business, but it certainly is a great feeling when you receive this recognition.